Ryang20718/Safe-T/readme.md

 - Face recognition to allow users to unlock/lock their vehicles via bluetooth low energy.

+- Google maps API and LA dataset allows users to see road conditions and whether they want to ride their electric vehicle there

 ### Setup
 - First export path to cred.json file e.g export GOOGLE_APPLICATION_CREDENTIALS='/Users/ryanyang/Desktop/Unlocked/cred.json'